nus-cs2103-AY2324S1/tp/docs/TempUG.md

 #### For Student:

-In ___STUDENT list___, the show command shows the details of the specified student from the contact list in the application.
+In ___STUDENTS list___, the show command shows the details of the specified student from the contact list in the application.

 Example usages:
 * `list STUDENTS` followed by `show 2` shows the details of the 2nd student in the student list.